sefeoglu/eu-ai-act-ontology/README.md

 ## What the pipeline does

-The prototype is organized around these goals:
+The prototype is organized around these goals (see [details](https://github.com/sefeoglu/eu-ai-act-ontology/blob/master/doc/document.md)):

 1. Generate competency questions from EU AI Act content
 2. Extract ontology concepts from the generated questions